 Avoid Getting F*cked

 So what can we learn from all this?
 Two things.
-First, make sure you’re using secure passwords, and second, any site—no matter how big—may be vulnerable, so it’s important you take the right preventative measures by beefing up your own personal security.
+First, make sure you’re using secure passwords (we recommend using a randomly generated password), and second, any site—no matter how big—may be vulnerable, so it’s important you take the right preventative measures by beefing up your own personal security.

 The next time you think about using your dog’s name for your password, think again.